You may know camera-ready Chef Ludo from his cooking stints on the Food Network and as a chef/mentor of NBC's The Taste.

 A few chopped sprigs of parsley or chives - optional.
 Sprinkle on the omelet when serving.

 For this recipe, it's best to use a non-stick frying pan, (8-inch diameter.)
 For a regular pan, you can use more butter (or cooking oil) as needed to keep the cooking eggs from sticking.

 Crack open eggs and add to a bowl.
 Whisk the egg for a minute to mix completely.
 Add pepper to taste to blended eggs.
 If you are using unsalted butter, then you can add a pinch of salt.

 Add a tablespoon of salted butter to a medium-hot pan.
 Reduce heat a little, when the butter melts.
 You want a pan that's not too hot, so you can watch the eggs form a soft scramble.

 The trick is to gently stir the heating eggs, but keep a solid layer of egg to add the cheese onto.

 The egg is heated through, but not cooked all the way, yet.
 Add the cheese when the egg is still slightly damp.

 Now you just gently roll up the omelet.
-Just lift the edge of cooked egg and fold it partway.
+Just lift the edge of the cooked egg and fold it partway.
 Keep rolling to cover the cheese.
 When the omelet is rolled to the other side of the pan, it's ready to serve.
 I like my omelette slightly damp and creamy inside.

 If you like your omelette well done, then keep cooking it for another 30 seconds to 1 minute longer.
 You can flip the omelette over to cook thoroughly.
-Check for desired doneness by slicing into thickest part of omelette.
+Check for desired doneness by slicing into the thickest part of omelette.